Cuba–Dominican Republic relations

-Cuba-Dominican Republic relations refers to the bilateral relations between The Dominican Republic and the Republic of Cuba.
-The Dominican Republic has a Embassy in Havana and Cuba has a Embassy in Santo Domingo.
+Cuba–Dominican Republic relations refers to the bilateral relations between the Dominican Republic and the Republic of Cuba.
+The Dominican Republic has an Embassy in Havana and Cuba has an Embassy in Santo Domingo.

 History

 Both countries were originally colonies of Spain and had slaves imported from West Africa to provide labor for plantations.
 As a result, both countries have similar demographics.